SAP-samples/customercheckout-fetch-exchangerate-plugin/README.md

 Sample code for a plugin to fetch live exchange rates integrated via the SAP Customer Checkout plugin framework.

 ## Project Structure
+The plugin works out of the box with the provided example `Exchange Rate API`.
+Credits <a href="https://www.exchangerate-api.com">Rates By Exchange Rate API</a>.

 This sample project is structured in a way to allow for quick expansion of the available APIs.
 To add a new API `Foo`: